Plymouth-Sailboat/SailBoatROS/README.md

 This repo expects to have a working ROS Kinetic machine.
 If not, install it from [ROS Kinetic](http://wiki.ros.org/kinetic/Installation).
 If you are on a raspberry pi 3 we suggest installing the [Ubuntu Mate image](https://downloads.ubiquityrobotics.com/) from Ubiquity.

+#### ROS Dependencies
+We use the message [gps_common/GPSFix](http://docs.ros.org/hydro/api/gps_common/html/msg/GPSFix.html) for our GPS, which you will need to install the dependency.
 To communicate with the Arduino we use the `rosserial-arduino` [node](http://wiki.ros.org/rosserial_arduino).
-To install it, execute
+To install them, execute
 ```
+sudo apt-get install ros-kinetic-gps-common
 sudo apt-get install ros-kinetic-rosserial-arduino
 sudo apt-get install ros-kinetic-rosserial
 ```

 Because we use the raspberry pi camera, you will need [Raspicam Node](https://github.com/UbiquityRobotics/raspicam_node).
 There are multiple raspicam_node out there, either version should work.
-While not all controls use the camera, you will need this for the complete sailboat to work.
+While not all our controls use the camera, you will need this for the complete sailboat to work.

-You will need the basic dependencies of a ROS package.
-If you followed the installation instructions or the [ROS Tutorial](http://wiki.ros.org/ROS/Tutorials), you shouldn't have anything else to install.
-Just to list the ROS dependencies used :
+Those are the ROS dependencies used :

 ```
 rospy roscpp std_msgs gps_common
 ```
+#### Python Dependencies
 For python controllers, the only dependencies used is [NumPy](http://www.numpy.org/), so you will need to add it to python dependencies.
 Don't forget to upgrade pip first :
 ```
 pip install --upgrade pip